andrebrait/DATROMTool/README.md

 DATROMTool, or "_That_ ROM tool", is a platform-independent tool for performing operations on DAT files, arcade sets and video game ROMs.
 It is the successor to [1g1r-romset-generator](https://github.com/andrebrait/1g1r-romset-generator).

-It is heavily inspired by [SabreTools](https://github.com/SabreTools/SabreTools).
+It is heavily inspired by [SabreTools](https://github.com/SabreTools/SabreTools), which you should definitely check out.

 ## What are DAT files?